-And in our own day, Pope Francis has recently written ‘Misericordiae Vultus’ (The Face Of Mercy) and surprised the world by announcing an extraordinary jubilee year – the Jubilee of Mercy.
-And so, the theme of Divine Mercy is very much in the mind of the Church at the moment.
+In our own day, Pope Francis wrote the beautiful Encyclical ‘Misericordiae Vultus’ (The Face Of Mercy) and he surprised the world by announcing an extraordinary Jubilee year – the Jubilee of Mercy, which began in December 2015 and ended in November 2016.

 This website is a personal response to the message of Divine Mercy, the “fastest growing grass-roots movement in the history of the Catholic Church”.
-It is a personal website and is not affiliated to any movement or organisation.
+It is not affiliated to any movement or organisation.
 It is faithful to our Holy Father, Pope Francis, and to the teaching and the Magisterium of the Catholic Church, and submissive to it.